codingMustache/codingMustache/README.md

 ## Joke of the Day

-Don’t interrupt someone working intently on a puzzle.
-Chances are, you’ll hear some crosswords.
+This furniture store keeps emailing me, all I wanted was one night stand!

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+Which of these is not a layer in the OSI model for data communications?
- 1. VALUES
+ 1. Transport Layer
- 2. SELECT
+ 2. Physical Layer
- 3. INDEX
+ 3. Connection Layer
- 4. EXEC
+ 4. Application Layer

 <details>
   <summary>Answer</summary>
-  SELECT
+  Connection Layer
 </details>